 Currently, the Probation Department is open for Fall/Winter hours, 8:00 am to 5:00 pm, Monday through Friday.

-The Probation Department is CLOSED for observation of holidays on the following dates; Monday, May 29th; Tuesday, July 4th; Monday, September 4th; Monday, October 9th; Friday, November 10th; Thursday and Friday, November 23rd and 24th; Monday, December 25th.
+The Probation Department is CLOSED for observation of holidays on the following dates in 2018; Monday, February 19th; Friday, March 30th; Monday, May 28th; Wednesday, July 4th; Monday, September 3rd; Monday, October 8th; Monday, November 12th; Thursday and Friday, November 22nd and 23rd; Tuesday, December 25th.

-If there are any questions, please contact your Probation Officer, or feel free to contact the Cayuga County Probation Department at 315-253-1246.
+If there are any questions regarding the information above, please contact your Probation Officer, or feel free to contact the Cayuga County Probation Department at 315-253-1246.

 Restitution payments are accepted at the Probation Department during posted business hours

 The Probation Department only accepts payment for Court ordered Restitution and Designated Surcharges.

 Payments should be made no later than 15 minutes before the end of the business day (3:45 pm during summer hours, 4:45 pm during fall/winter hours)